PritomDas/Mastery-in-Data-Engineering/Udacity Data Engineering Nano Degree/Projects/6. Capstone Project/README.md

    pip install -r requirements.txt
    ```

-4. Edit and fill in `config.cfg` as per requirements
+4. Edit and fill in `config.cfg` as per requirements.

-5. Download the static datasets into [datasets](./datasets) directory
+5. Download the static datasets into [datasets](./datasets) directory.

-6. Trigger Airflow DAG ON
+6. Trigger Airflow DAG ON.

 7. Verify the DAG execution by executing analytics tasks.